 All candidates for teaching certification must attend workshops on child-abuse identification and prevention, school violence prevention, and Harassment, Bullying and Discrimination in Schools: Prevention and Intervention (DASA).
 The evening workshops are offered each semester.
-For more information about certification requirements and for information about fingerprinting requirements, see the “Office of Teaching Certification” page of the Department of Education website.
+For more information about certification requirements and for information about fingerprinting requirements, see the “Office of Teaching and Certification” page of the Department of Education website.

 Special Academic Status Policy for Health Education and Physical Education (Dual) Major

 Acceptance into and retention in the health education and physical education major is subject to compliance with the following academic standards:

 GPA Requirement: All students in teacher education programs in HPPE must have a cumulative 2.50 GPA at the end of each semester of their freshmen year.
 Sophomores, juniors and seniors must maintain an overall 2.75 GPA at the end of each semester.
 If the cumulative GPA falls below the required standard, the student will be placed on program warning.
 The student will be provided with one semester to attain the requisite cumulative GPA.
 Any student who fails to meet the standard for two consecutive semesters is subject to dismissal from the program.